sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

     .db $78, $0B, %01000000, $80  ; right
 ```

-<sub>**Code Block 12**: Data bank for the sprites that comprise our cassette meta-sprite.</sub>
+<sub>**Code Block 12**: Data bank for the tiles that comprise our cassette sprite.</sub>

+Remember the third byte from earlier?

+3. Attributes (`%76543210`):
+    - Bits 0 and 1 are for the colour palette
+    - Bits 2, 3, and 4 are not used
+    - Bit 5 is priority (0 shows the sprite in front of the background, and 1 displays it behind it)
+    - Bit 6 flips the tile horizontally (0 is normal, 1 is flipped)
+    - Bit 7 flips the tile vertically (0 is normal, 1 is flipped)

-We spoke earlier about how, in the third byte, the two most significant (leftmost) bits correspond to the palette being used to colour the sprite.
+The two most significant (rightmost) bits correspond to the palette being used to colour the tile.
 The 6502 allows for up to four palettes to be assigned to a particular sprite (i.e. `00` for palette 1, `01` for palette 2, `10` for palette 3, and `11` for palette 4).
-So, in code block 12, we can see that all sprites are currently using colour palette 1 (`00`).
+So, in code block 12, we can see that all tiles are currently using colour palette 1 (`00`).

-How about we try to do this: every time the player clicks on the A-button, the palette being applied to the player will rotate between the four available palettes.
-We can think of this is as a game mechanic; maybe every palette represents a different power-up our cassette protagonist can use.
-Fundamentally speaking, the frame of this process is the same as how we achieved movement: we load up the appropriate byte (`CSSETTE_ATR`, or `$0302`), perform the appropriate steps to change the palette, skip four bytes to reach the next sprite's attribute byte, and repeat the process for each of the sprites that comprise the cassette:
+How about we try to do this: every time the player clicks on the A-button, the palette being applied to the tiles will rotate between the four available palettes.
+We can even think of this is as a game mechanic; maybe every palette represents a different power-up our cassette protagonist can use.

+Fundamentally speaking, the steps of this process are the same as how we achieved movement: we load up the appropriate byte (`CSSETTE_ATR`, or `$0302`), perform the appropriate steps to change the palette, skip four bytes to reach the next sprite's attribute byte, and repeat the process for each of the sprites that comprise the cassette:

 ```asm
 ReadA: